Alfa Romeo 8C Competizione: Powertrain

 The car uses a unique platform that shares several components with the Maserati GranTurismo.
 The powertrain features a Ferrari/Maserati derived cross-plane, wet sump lubricated 4691 cc 90° V8 engine assembled by Ferrari.

 The top engine performance figures may be summarized as a maximum power output of 331 kW at 7,000 rpm and a peak torque of 480 Nm at 4,750 rpm (80% at 2,500 rpm) with an engine redline of 7,500 rpm and rev limiter of 7,600 rpm.
 The V8 engine has variable timing, intake valves and a compression ratio of 11.3:1.

 The six–speed transaxle gearbox has computerized gear selection by means of paddles on the steering column and may be used in Manual-Normal; Manual-Sport; Automatic-Normal; Automatic-Sport and Wet modes.
 The gearbox can shift gears in 175 milliseconds when the Sport mode is selected.
 The car also features a limited slip differential.

 Performance

 The 8C Competizione is fitted with specially developed 20-inch tyres: 245/35 at the front and 285/35 at the rear, wrapped around perforated wheels crafted from fluid moulded aluminium.
-The brakes of the car, which are Brembo carbon ceramic units have been called "phenomenal" by Road & Track magazine, with a stopping distance of 32 m, when travelling at an initial speed of 97 km/h.
-The official top speed is officially quoted to be 292 km/h but it might be higher, with estimations that it could be around 306 km/h according to the Road & Track magazine.
+The brakes of the car, which are Brembo carbon ceramic units, have been called "phenomenal" by Road & Track magazine, with a stopping distance of 32 m, when travelling at an initial speed of 97 km/h.
+The official top speed is officially quoted to be 292 km/h but it might be higher, with estimations that it could be around 306 km/h according to Road & Track magazine.